 Other popular parks in St George include Tonaquint Park, Mathis Park, Royal Oaks Park, and Vernon Worthen Park.
 You can find a full list of city parks and their various amenities on the St George City website.

+👻 36.
 Silver Reef Ghost Town

 Pick up a map at the museum and take a self-guided walk around the various historic buildings and gain some insight into how people lived here in the late 1800s.
 As well as its fascinating history, Silver Reef also boasts spectacular panoramic views.

 You can also combine a trip here with Leeds Creek Kiln which was built in 1885 and supported the mining operations for the Silver Reef Mining Area.

-Fun Food and Drink in St George
+🍴 Where to Eat and Drink in St George

 The following suggestions are not necessarily the best places to eat (we do not feel qualified to make those judgments), but they have come with a delicious history and charm that is hard to find these days.

 🍝 37.
 Have Dinner at Chef Alfredo’s

 Located in the Green Gate Historic Pioneer Village, Chef Alfredo’s offers excellent Italian food in a historic setting.
 Expect authentic Italian cuisine from an Italian chef in the heart of this American city.

-Dessert at Nielsen’s Frozen Custard
+🍦 38.
+Savor Dessert at Nielsen’s Frozen Custard

 Additionally, it is served at 26°F (-3°c) rather than 10°F (-12°c) like most other ice creams, preventing the cold from numbing your taste buds and giving the frozen custard more flavor.

-Drive in at Larsen’s Frostop
+🍔 39.
+Enjoy a Vintage Drive in at Larsen’s Frostop

 In 1965, when Larsen’s Frostop was opened it was part of a nationwide chain of 350 franchised root beer stands.
 The chain went out of business in the 1980s but Larsen’s Frostop was continued as a private business and still thrives today!

-Beers at Zion Brewery
+🍻 40.
+Sample some Beers at Zion Brewery

 They have a variety of beers on tap to try, as well as a billiard room, shuffleboard, and lounge for a relaxing evening.

 🧗 Things to do near St. George

 While St George offers a huge amount of things to do, you’ll also discover many other incredible places nearby.